Christmas in London 2026: The 25 Most Magical Things to Do

 Here are three of our favourite places to enjoy Christmas afternoon tea:

-Our top tip: We highly recommend booking your Christmas afternoon tea in London well in advance to secure your spot!
+Our top tip: We highly recommend booking your Christmas afternoon tea in London well in advance.
+It's one of those experiences that always sells out early.

 Staying in or near the city centre is ideal for the best Christmas experience in London.
 Here are our top recommended areas to stay in London during Christmas: